archbloom/archbloom.github.io/_posts/2016-08-10-ruby-style-iteration.md

 description: each, map, inject, collect, reduce
 ---
 Iterators are the methods supported by _collections_.
 Collections are the objects which store data.
 In Ruby, _Arrays_ and _Hashes_ are the collections.
 Iterators are used to traverse collection and get the value one after another.
-Lets go through some iterators in ruby.
+Let's go through some iterators in ruby.

 #### Ruby _each_
 The each iterator returns all the values/elements of collection.